aspose-cells/Aspose.Cells-Doc-md/net/getting-started/aspose-cells-or-other-solutions/why-not-npoi/_index.md

 ### Stability

 Aspose components are thoroughly tested.
 Since Aspose components are packaged into a single DLL, there will never be a need to install any additional parts or pieces for them to function.
-This allows not only to provide a stable work with Aspose.Words, but also reduce the risk of unforeseen situations to virtually zero.
+This allows not only to provide a stable work with Aspose.Cells, but also reduce the risk of unforeseen situations to virtually zero.

 ### Scalability and Speed